Fire Technology Club

 2. To gain more knowledge about the fire service.

-3. To teach the understanding of service to the community.
+3. To teach the value of community service.

 Membership Fee (per semester): $5.00